 The COVID-19 pandemic has had a significant impact on not only the healthcare industry, but also our everyday way of life.
 As Donoghue and colleagues (2020) point out, social distancing measures put in place to reduce the spread of the virus have resulted in the closure of popular gathering spaces for adolescents and young adults.
 Additionally, anecdotal reports suggest that many individuals are avoiding emergency departments and doctor’s offices due to concerns about COVID-19 contagion.
 These changes may diminish the impact of the aforementioned EI public education campaigns and other strategies aimed at reducing DUP.
 The natural consequence of these issues may be increasingly longer DUP among certain individuals.

 According to Donoghue and colleagues, if EI campaigns do not adapt to the current environment, it could result in a backlog of individuals grappling with prolonged DUP.
-The negative impact of this backlog will be further compounded by the fact that there will be a normal number of individuals experiencing FEP seeking EI at any given time.
-EI providers may struggle to adequately attend to all the needs of these cases, as well as to adapt to the social distancing requirements in a way that still allows for comprehensive treatment.
+The negative impact of this backlog will be further compounded by the fact that there will be the usual number of individuals experiencing FEP seeking EI, in addition to those who have delayed treatment.
+EI providers may struggle to adequately attend to all the needs of these individuals, as well as to adapt to the social distancing requirements in a way that still allows for comprehensive assessment and treatment.

 Donoghue and colleagues (2020) emphasize the importance of remaining flexible and creative in the provision of care, as well.
 They suggest that assessments and treatment could move to telehealth, if clinically indicated.
 Research suggests that telehealth can be an effective form of service provision, although providers will require additional training on how to adapt treatment to this unique format.
 Other forms of treatment could involve methods like online social therapy, mobile apps, and virtual reality.
 These new, creative methods of assessment and treatment will need to be carefully balanced with other forms of treatment that require in-person contact, such as the monitoring of the metabolic side effects of psychotropic medications.
 Finally, Donoghue and colleagues (2020) call our attention to innovative methods used to identify people who may be at higher risk for developing psychosis.
 They give the example of previous research that used social media linguistics to identify people with schizophrenia and those at risk for relapse.